 12.2.1 Parents of a summer born child may choose not to send their child to school until the September following the child's fifth birthday, when they will apply for the child to enter Year 1.
-There is no guarantee that a place will be available at the school/Academy at this stage, as the year group may well already be full.
+There is no guarantee that a place will be available at the school at this stage, as the year group may well already be full.

-(a) Parents of a summer born child may, at the same time as making an application to the Local Authority for a Reception place in the child's normal age group, make a request of the school's Governing Board that the child may apply the next year to be admitted to the Reception Class in the September following the child's 5th birthday instead.
-The request should be made in writing to the Chair of the Governing Board of the school/Academy, via the school office, setting out the reasons for the request.
-The Governing Board will make its decision on the basis of the individual circumstances of each case and in the best interests of the child concerned and will set out clearly the reasons for the decision.
+12.2.2 Parents of a summer born child may, at the same time as making an application to the Local Authority for a Reception place in the child's normal age group, make a request to the school's Local Academy Board that the child may reapply the following year to be admitted to the Reception class in the September following the child's 5th birthday instead.
+The request should be made in writing to the Chair of the Local Academy Board of the school, via the school office, setting out the reasons for the request.
+The Local Academy Board will make its decision on the basis of the individual circumstances of each case and in the best interests of the child concerned and will set out clearly the reasons for the decision.

-(b) If the Governing Board agrees to the parent's request, the existing application for a Reception place may be withdrawn and the parent must then make a new application for a place in Reception as part of the main admissions round the following year, which will be considered against the normal oversubscription criteria (and there is no guarantee of a place being offered at this school/Academy at that stage).
+If the Local Academy Board agrees to the parent's request, the existing application for the Reception place may be withdrawn and the parent must then make a new application for a place in Reception as part of the main admissions round the following year which will be considered against the normal oversubscription criteria, (and there is no guarantee of a place being offered at this school at that stage).

-(c) If the Governing Board does not agree to the parent's request, the parent must decide whether to accept any offer of a place for the normal age group, or to refuse it and make an in-year application for admission to Year 1 for the September following the child's fifth birthday (when, again, there is no guarantee of a place being available at this school/Academy).
+If the Local Academy Board does not agree to the parent's request, the parent must decide whether to accept any offer of a place for Reception for the normal age group, or to refuse it and make an in-year application for admission to Year 1 for the September following the child's fifth birthday (when, again, there is no guarantee of a place being available at this school).

-12.3 A decision made by one admission authority in respect of admission of a child out of their normal age group is not binding on any other admission authority.
-Therefore, a child educated out of their normal age group at this school/Academy may not be accepted out of their normal age group when moving to a different school/Academy or from primary to secondary school.

-12.4 Parents' statutory right of appeal against a decision to refuse admission does not apply if the child is offered a place at the school but it is not in the parent's preferred age group.
+- 12.3 A decision made by one admission authority in respect of admission of a child out of their normal age group is not binding on any other admission authority.
+Therefore, a child educated out of their normal age group at this school may not be accepted out of their normal age group when moving to a different school or from primary to secondary school. - 12.4 Parents' statutory right of appeal against a decision to refuse admission does not apply if the child is offered a place at the school but it is not in the parent's preferred age group.